chinese10kbar/staybusyrp.co.uk/[jim]/jim-recycle/README.md

   - Scrapping - Search wrecked vehicles for scraps

 - Customisable points for Selling materials
-  - Add a Location for an ore to the config and it will use this location for both qb-target and a prop
+  - Add a Location for an ore to the config and it will use this location for both sb-target and a prop
   - Can place them anywhere, doesn't have to be just one mining location
   - I opted for a drilling animation as opposed to the pickaxe swinging
   - Nicely animated for better immersion